-Applications for the positions below are now closed.
-Applications for assistant positions will open in September (Assistant Head of News, Assistant Head of Web, and Assistant Technician).
+Applications for committee positions are now open!
 Any matriculated student can apply.
 Email us if you have any questions!

 Deputy Station Manager:

 The Station Manager’s voice of reason.
 You’ll have key input into every decision, offer a spare pair of hands to whoever needs them, and keep the committee motivated.
 This is a great role if you want to try out everything STAR has to offer.